momostarsky/imebra_git/docs/compiling_imebra.rst

 2. cd into the created artifacts folder
 3. execute cmake with the path to the Imebra's distributrion root folder as parameter
 4. execute cmake with the --build option, and on Windows optionally specify the build configuration
+5. run the tests with ctest -V .

 For instance: